Sunday, 1 July 2018

 Jaala: another Australian band, again from Melbourne, but this time The Australian had nothing to do with it.
 Singer Cosima Jaala’s delivery is reminiscent of Lene Lovich – she of 'Lucky Number' fame, which I included on 2007-08’s Harmony in my Head.
 'Hard Hold' jumps about in a way that can be divisive.
 Personally, I like their playful time signatures, but my partner can’t stand them.

 I used to share a similar antipathy towards to the Sleaford Mods.
 A chap who I worked with during my days as a transcript writer inadvertently brought ‘the Mods’ to my attention after he posted a video on his blog of them performing 'Fizzy' outside of Rough Trade West.
 It’s not entirely comfortable viewing.
-To start off with, one of the crowd – perhaps mistaking the occasion for an open-mic event – attempts to get in on the act, and for a moment it looks like it’s going to turn nasty.
+To start off with, one of the crowd – perhaps mistaking the occasion for an open-mic event – attempts to get in on the act, and for a moment it looks like it might kick off.
 Then there’s the way the group presents itself.
-Andy Fearn, bedecked in a baseball cap, nods along nonchalantly.
-Meanwhile, Jason Williamson’s twitches angrily, constantly rubbing the back of his head and flicking the end of his nose like he might be on amphetamine.
-I think I watched it three times on the bounce.
+Andy Fearn, bedecked in a baseball cap, nods along nonchalantly; Jason Williamson’s twitching angrily, rubbing the back of his head and flicking the end of his nose like he might be on amphetamine.
 At first I tried to suppress the memory but soon found myself watching videos for 'Tied Up in Nottz', 'Tarantula Deadly Cargo', 'Jolly F*cker'.
-I met up with one of the guys who hadn’t turned up for last year’s Dickensian Pub Crawl, and when I asked if he’d heard of Sleaford Mods I saw the same glint in his eye that there must have been in mine.
 Before long, I was sharing my experience with my bouldering buddies.
-Even my boss was intrigued (although The Australian and the South African sales manager weren’t – I’m not sure it’s the sort of music that travels well).
+Even my boss was intrigued (although The Australian and the South African sales manager weren’t).
 Come November, I’d bought tickets to see them play live at The Roundhouse in Camden.

 I try to avoid doubling up on artists but I’ve made an exception for the Sleaford Mods.
 'Tarantula Deadly Cargo' is taken from the album Key Markets, which was released in 2015.
 Like most of their music, it’s fairly minimal: a deep, plodding bass-line layered over a brisk, repetitive beat.
 Their other contribution comes later.